 As you exhale, let your jaw & shoulders drop.

 Biofeedback uses non-invasive devices to measure how effective your relaxation interventions are and can then also guide you to learn how to control your body’s stress responses.
-This can help to mediate or diminish symptoms such as: Migraine and tension headache, anxiety, irritable bowel syndrome, Raynauds syndrome, ADHD, ADD focusing issues, insomnia, tinnitus, high blood pressure and more.
+This can help to mediate or diminish the anxiety related to symptoms such as: Migraine and tension headache, stress, irritable bowel syndrome, Raynauds syndrome, ADHD, ADD focusing issues, insomnia, tinnitus, high blood pressure and more.